 Nuts About Peanuts

-The peanut (Arachis hypogaea L.), also known as groundnut, is native to South America, but is now grown throughout the tropics and subtropics.
-There, this delicious legume is a subsistence crop for many, as well an important high-protein food and oilseed in the global market.
-But, like many other crops, the peanut has a narrow genetic base that makes it vulnerable to pests, diseases and climate change.
+The peanut (Arachis hypogaea L.), also known as groundnut, is native to South America but is now grown throughout the tropics and subtropics.
+There, this delicious legume is a subsistence crop for many, as well as an important high-protein food and oilseed in the global market.
+But, like many other crops, the peanut has a narrow genetic base that makes it vulnerable to pests, diseases, and climate change.

 If we want future generations of farmers to continue to grow peanuts, and snackers to enjoy them, we must not take them for granted.
 We need to take action now to make sure peanut diversity continues to be available to breeders and researchers to ready the crop to overcome its current challenges, and the new ones that no doubt will come.